 Nadirah 'Nadz' Seid,

 Ann Marie Calhoun

 Take a walk on the scary side with guerrilla horror filmmakers and the bizarre culture that drives them to pursue their dreams.
 In 2003, filmmaker Christopher P. Garetano began what would ...
 See full summary »

 The Dark Files is an investigative docu-drama chronicling former CIA operative Barry Eisler, award-winning journalist Steve Volk, and documentarian Christopher Garetano's exploration into ...
 See full summary »

 Murder in the Thirst explores scandalous and shocking true-crime stories.
 With stylized recreations of the crimes themselves and interviews with the real-life players involved, the show explores what pushes someone to murder.

 "The X-Files" writer/executive producer Howard Gordon presents an exploration of a nefarious world where "big business" funds "big science," and the answers Paul Turner finds lead to more questions than have ever been imagined.
 After exposure to chemical weapons during the Gulf War, ex-Government scientist Turner spent six isolated years fighting for his life until an enigmatic Asian woman saved him with a miraculous cure...that lasted only temporarily.
 Ever since, the illness has regularly returned to ravage Turner's body until the woman mysteriously reappears to provide another dose.
 After a six year absence, Turner returns to the Army as a Special Investigator in charge of tracking down the Frankensteins of the world.
 Turner's belief that the government is too slow and inefficient to protect us from the unchecked advances of science proves to be all too true in this show that features such ripped- from-the-headlines fare as cloning and genetic engineering.
-Written by
+His only allies are his ...Written by